Docs

 Cloud AI access is full of resold logins, shared API pools, and proxy "mirrors" — and the moment a provider flags one, everyone riding it goes dark at once.
 MangoTart connects your own account the official way: your existing ChatGPT subscription through OpenAI's own login (the same path Codex uses), or your own API key.
 There's no middleman account between you and the model to suspend, throttle, or nuke.

-A box can break.
-Your agent doesn't have to.
+A computer can break.
+Your agent state can still have a recovery path.

 Keep your backup password